Understanding Variants

 Variant Group Template

-s.
-If you have several menu items that share the same set of customizable options (e.g., all your pizzas use the same set of cheese toppings), you can define a Variant Group Template
+A Variant Group Template acts as a blueprint for Variant Groups.
+If you have several menu items that share the same set of customizable options (e.g., all your pizzas use the same set of cheese toppings), you can define a Variant Group Template once and reuse it across multiple Menu Items.

-Key properties of a Variant Group Template
+Key properties of a Variant Group Template:

 - Name: The name of the template (e.g., "Standard Toppings", "Drink Options").